yuehaowang/duckling/README.md

 # Duckling
 ----------

-An OpenGL game engine for Python.
+An OpenGL based game engine for Python.

-**Note: This project is under development.**

 ## Configuration

-Although this project hasn't been finished, you can follow the steps below to see the current progress if you want to have a try in advance.
+This project is still under development, but you can follow the steps below to check the current progress.

 ### 1, Make sure you're using *python3*